COEXCZ/django-translation-manager/docs/installation.rst

     m.load_data_from_po()

-add link to translation admin
+Add link to translation admin
 -----------------------------

-this is optional in case you need it
+in case you need it
 ::
     {% url admin:translation_manager_translationentry_changelist %}